iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 User can edit submitter information by selecting value from Employees table to **Submitter No.** field.
 When selecting new value system asks if documents (report lines) should also be updated.
 User must set posting date for report and all connected expense documents by entering value to field **Posting Date**.
 User can open list of connected expense documents when clicking on **Number of Documents** field value.
+**Approval** process is similar to <a href="https://docs.microsoft.com/en-US/dynamics365/business-central/across-how-use-approval-workflows/" target="_blank">Use Approval Workflows</a>.

+**Global dimensions** selected to expense report shall be used on all connected documents (if confirmed by user).
+Default dimensions attached to submitter employee are also automatically added to all connected documents.

-To **Post** an expense report means that all connected expense documents are posted. *Documents are posted individually.*
+**Posting** of an expense report means that all connected expense documents are posted. *Documents are posted individually.*

 Posted expense reports can be found in **Posted Expense Reports** archive.